Tang dynasty: Culture and society

-Art

-Both the Sui and Tang Dynasties had turned away from the more feudal culture of the preceding Northern Dynasties, in favor of staunch civil Confucianism.
+Both the Sui and Tang dynasties had turned away from the more feudal culture of the preceding Northern Dynasties, in favour of staunch civil Confucianism.
 The governmental system was supported by a large class of Confucian intellectuals selected through either civil service examinations or recommendations.
-In the Tang period, Taoism and Buddhism were commonly practiced ideologies that played a large role in people's daily lives.
+In the Tang period, Taoism and Buddhism were commonly practised ideologies that played a large role in people's daily lives.
 The Tang Chinese enjoyed feasting, drinking, holidays, sports, and all sorts of entertainment, while Chinese literature blossomed and was more widely accessible with new printing methods.
+Rich commoners and nobles who worshipped spirits wanted them to know "how important and how admirable they were", so they "wrote or commissioned their own obituaries" and buried figures along with their bodies to ward off evil spirits.